Does the world seem nuts to you?

 Chapter 3: Blue chemical toilet blues

-our rainforest community has a recycled not strictly approved pit toilet set up for emergencies.
+Our rainforest community has a recycled, not strictly approved pit toilet set up for emergencies.
 We keep it maintained and pleasant by regularly adding a bucket of rich rainforest leaf mulch down the dark chute into the earth.
 One day whilst attending to this, I noticed the overpowering smell of a dumped chemical blue water cassette toilet.
 What dog would dump water, poo,and a fuck tonne of chemicals into this toilet?
 Too late now. best i could do was dump a second bucket of leaf mulch on top and let any surviving microbes have at it.

 Can I show up with event toilets I myself can lift, transport and maintain instead of portaloos?